MicrosoftEdge/MSEdgeExplainers/InstallTimePermissionsPrompt/Explainer.md

 ## Open Questions

+1. **Should the key be, simply, `permissions` instead?** This would potentially allow different implementors to enable different experiences that take into account install, first run, etc.
-1. **Should implementors be allowed to limit the number of permissions that could be requested during install (perhaps with a formal minimum)?** This would force developers to prioritize critical permissions requests and would keep the UI from becoming overwhelming.
+2. **Should implementors be allowed to limit the number of permissions that could be requested during install (perhaps with a formal minimum)?** This would force developers to prioritize critical permissions requests and would keep the UI from becoming overwhelming.
-2. **Should the order of the strings in the `request_on_install` array dictate the order in which the permissions requests are displayed in the installation UI?** On one hand, consistency in display order could make it more familiar to users, but on the other, having it be different each time might cause users to pay more attention to it.
+3. **Should the order of the strings in the `request_on_install` array dictate the order in which the permissions requests are displayed in the installation UI?** On one hand, consistency in display order could make it more familiar to users, but on the other, having it be different each time might cause users to pay more attention to it.
 Worth exploring.
-3. **If a user denies a given permission, should the developer be granted one additional chance to request the permission in context?**  For example, if the user denies camera access during install, but then explicitly clicks the button that would launch their camera within the app’s UI, should the developer be able to request that permission one more time?
+4. **If a user denies a given permission, should the developer be granted one additional chance to request the permission in context?**  For example, if the user denies camera access during install, but then explicitly clicks the button that would launch their camera within the app’s UI, should the developer be able to request that permission one more time?
 If we grant this "second chance," should it only be offered in the installed experience or should it be granted to the site in a tab as well?
-4. **As denial of certain permissions can cripple a PWA’s ability to function as intended, should we consider providing some mechanism for developers to indicate critical permissions?** This seems like it could be abused and put this feature into the same position Android ended up.
+5. **As denial of certain permissions can cripple a PWA’s ability to function as intended, should we consider providing some mechanism for developers to indicate critical permissions?** This seems like it could be abused and put this feature into the same position Android ended up.